manishakarki70/BIXI-Bike-Dashboard/README.md

 # 🚲 BIXI-Montréal Usage Dashboard

-**BIXI** is a popular bike-sharing service in Montréal, Québec, and it's one of North America's most successful bike-sharing systems.
-BIXI provides public bicycles that people can rent short-term using docking stations spread throughout the city, especially from spring to fall.
+**BIXI** is a well-known bike-sharing service in Montréal, Québec, and it is one of the most successful bike-sharing systems in North America.
+BIXI offers public bicycles that can be rented for short periods at docking stations located throughout the city, primarily from spring to fall.

 ---